ColleSerre/SchoolArchives/Histoire/Dr Knight.md

 The production of steel can be used as a proxy to show American industrial development.
 Coal and oil can also be used as proxies.

-Mass production of cars allows them to be more accessible to the masses
+Mass production of cars allows them to be more accessible to the masses.
+People start using these cars to enjoy leisure (the beach/countryside)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI2MDM3Mzc3OCw5NTM2OTc5OTAsLTg1ND
+eyJoaXN0b3J5IjpbLTIxNDU5NjY1NTEsOTUzNjk3OTkwLC04NT
-cwMTEzNiwtNDE5NDk0MzY1LC0yMDE5NDAyNDc3LC0xNTgxOTQ0
+Q3MDExMzYsLTQxOTQ5NDM2NSwtMjAxOTQwMjQ3NywtMTU4MTk0
-MTkxXX0=
+NDE5MV19
 -->